30 facts about MPNs

 Fact #7

-With research advancing so rapidly, many people living with an MPN find clinical trials offer a better treatment option for their disease symptoms, either after current therapies failed or were not fully effective.
-Talk to your doctor about MPN trials you might qualify for, then ask questions and consider your personal options.
+With research advancing so rapidly, many people living with an MPN feel that clinical trials offer better treatment options for their disease symptoms.
+Consider speaking withyour doctor about the MPN trials for which you might be eligible..

 Fact #8